Eldon Range: Naming

-It is claimed that Henry Hellyer named the present day Mount Farrell near Tullah with this same name in 1828 after Lord Eldon Lord Chancellor of England., however Charles Gould in 1869 gives this name to the range.
+It is claimed that Henry Hellyer named the present day Mount Farrell near Tullah with this same name in 1828 after Lord Eldon Lord Chancellor of England., Charles Gould in 1869 gives this name to the range.

 Peaks

 Eldon Peak (41°58′12″S 145°43′48″E) is a mountain that is the highest point on the range.
-The peak has an elevation of 1440 m above sea level, and is the western peak.
+The peak has an elevation of 1440 m above sea level, and is the western peak, being number 23 of the Abels.

 The similarly named Eldon Bluff (41°58′S 145°49′E) is the eastern peak.
+Eldon Bluff is 1361 m number 54 of The Abels.

 A smaller peak to the south is known as the Little Eldons, with an elevation of 640 m above sea level and it is separated from the Eldon Range by the South Eldon River.

+In the 1860s report of travels of Charles Gould, the Eldon range is mentioned.

 In the 1930s Eldon Peak was used as the starting point of a walk by F Smithies of Launceston and C Bradshaw of Linda.
 In 1991 Crawford and Reid's climb is found described in Crawfords book on the King.

 Eldon Peak is one of the least visited peaks in Tasmania due to its remoteness.
 It was climbed in 1947 by Keith Lancaster, a Tasmanian bushwalker who recorded a cairn on the summit, indicating it was not the first European ascent.
 Lancaster ascended from the King River valley, a route no longer possible due to the impoundment of the river.
 Modern approaches would be from the south-east or south arriving at Lake Ewart at the foot of Eldon Bluff.
 All approaches are over trackless terrain with patches of difficult scrub.

 Part of the route from the south east follows the western border of the Cradle Mountain-Lake St Clair National Park, marked with poles by the bushman Charlie Spencer.
 Few of the poles still survive, and could not be relied upon.
 Navigation in this area would be extremely difficult in poor weather.